Credit by Examination and Advanced Placement

 CLEP transfer credit for CSU admission is determined by the CSU system.
 The CSU policy for CLEP on the CSU General Education Breadth Certification can be found on the CSU system website

-CLEP Exam Score PCC Local GE and Minimum Units Earned CSU GE or American Institutions1 and Minimum Units Earned CSU-Units Earned Toward Transfer2
+CLEP Exam Score PCC Local GE and Units Earned CSU GE1 and Units Earned Towards Certification CSU-Units Earned Toward Transfer2

-American Government 50 Social and Behavioral Sciences - 3 semester Area D - 3 semester (does not meet CSU American Institutions Requirement) 3 semester
+American Government 50 Area 4 - 3 semester Area D - 3 semester (does not meet CSU American Institutions Requirement) 3 semester

-American Literature 50 Humanities - 3 semester Area C2 - 3 semester 3 semester
+American Literature 50 Area 3 - 3 semester Area C2 - 3 semester 3 semester

-Analyzing and Interpreting Literature 50 Humanities - 3 semester Area C2 - 3 semester 3 semester
+Analyzing and Interpreting Literature 50 Area 3 - 3 semester Area C2 - 3 semester 3 semester

-Calculus 50 Language and Rationality - Critical Thinking - 3 semester Area B4 - 3 semester 3 semester
+Calculus 50 Area 2 - 3 semester Area B4 - 3 semester 3 semester

-College Algebra 50 Language and Rationality - Critical Thinking - 3 semester Area B4 - 3 semester 3 semester
+College Algebra 50 Area 2 - 3 semester Area B4 - 3 semester 3 semester

-College Algebra - Trigonometry 50 Language and Rationality - Critical Thinking - 3 semester Area B4 - 3 semester 3 semester
+College Algebra - Trigonometry 50 Area 2 - 3 semester Area B4 - 3 semester 3 semester

 College Composition 50 N/A N/A 0